vic/jjui/README.md

 * Rebase revision/branch onto another revision
 * Set or update the description of a revisions
 * Set bookmarks to a revision
+* Create a new revision
+* Show revision diff
+* Git push/fetch

 ### Installation